Observation of Nagaoka Polarons in a Fermi-Hubbard Quantum Simulator: Discussion and Outlook

 \subsection{Acknowledgments}

-We thank Waseem Bakr, B.~Sriram Shastry, Richard T. Scalettar, Annabelle Bohrdt, Fabian Grusdt, Henning Schl\"omer and Rhine Samajdar for insightful discussions.
-We acknowledge support from the Gordon and Betty Moore Foundation, Grant No.~GBMF11521; National Science Foundation (NSF) Grants Nos.~PHY-1734011 and OAC-1934598; ONR Grant No.~N00014-18-1-2863; DOE contract No.~DE-AC02-05CH11231; QuEra grant No.~A44440; ARO/AFOSR/ONR DURIP Grant No.~W911NF2010104; the Swiss National Science Foundation and the Max Planck/Harvard Research Center for Quantum Optics (M.L.); the NSF Graduate Research Fellowship Program (L.H.K. and A.K.).
-I.M. acknowledges support from Grant no. PID2020-114626GB-I00 from the MICIN/AEI/10.13039/501100011033 and Secretaria d’Universitats i Recerca del Departament d’Empresa i Coneixement de la Generalitat de Catalunya, cofunded by the European Union Regional Development Fund within the ERDF Operational Program of Catalunya (Project No. QuantumCat, Ref.
+We thank Waseem Bakr, Tilman Esslinger, B.~Sriram Shastry, Richard T. Scalettar, Annabelle Bohrdt, Fabian Grusdt, Henning Schl\"omer and Rhine Samajdar for insightful discussions.
+We acknowledge support from the Gordon and Betty Moore Foundation, Grant No.~GBMF-11521; National Science Foundation (NSF) Grants Nos.~PHY-1734011, OAC-1934598 and OAC-2118310; ONR Grant No.~N00014-18-1-2863; DOE contract No.~DE-AC02-05CH11231; QuEra grant No.~A44440; ARO/AFOSR/ONR DURIP Grants Nos.~W911NF-20-1-0104 and W911NF-20-1-0163.
+M.L. acknowledges support from the Swiss National Science Foundation (SNSF) and the Max Planck/Harvard Research Center for Quantum Optics.
+L.H.K. and A.K. acknowledge support from the NSF Graduate Research Fellowship Program.
+Y.G. acknowledges support from the AWS Generation Q Fund at the Harvard Quantum Initiative.
+I.M. acknowledges support from Grant No.~PID2020-114626GB-I00 from the MICIN/AEI/10.13039/501100011033, Secretaria d’Universitats i Recerca del Departament d’Empresa i Coneixement de la Generalitat de Catalunya, cofunded by the European Union Regional Development Fund within the ERDF Operational Program of Catalunya (Project No. QuantumCat, Ref.
 001-P-001644).
-E.K. and P.S. acknowledge support from the NSF under Grant No. DMR-1918572.
-E.D. acknowledges support from the ARO grant No.~W911NF-20-1-0163 and the SNSF project 200021\_212899.
+E.K. and P.S. acknowledge support from the NSF under Grant No.~DMR-1918572.
+E.D. and I.M. acknowledge support from the SNSF project 200021\_212899.
 NLCE calculations were done on the Spartan high-performance computing facility at San Jos\'e State University.